 Paul has farming in his blood.
 He grew up on a small farm in Iowa and for the past 45 years has operated a small farm near Connorsville, Wisconsin.
 He has been a member of Farmer to Farmer from its beginning in the late 1980’s and has been on the board for the past decade or so.
 Paul worked as a renewable energy development engineer before retiring back to the farm in 2008.
 He has a great interest in helping empower the indigenous people of Central America as well as refugees from that area in the US.
 In the past years he has traveled to Guatemala, Honduras, Mexico, and Cuba.

-Pete Huff, Secretary/Fundraising
+Pete Huff, Vice President/Secretary

 Brenda Betz-Stoltz, Outreach

 Brenda lives in the rural Colfax and part time in Idaho with husband, Dick.
 She is a retired sixth grade, middle school, teacher, and has used her profession to take advantage of many opportunities to work for the education of children, especially girls, around the world.
 She has spent years traveling in Latin America and Asia working for social justice, education for all children/people, and supporting sustainable tourism – especially in a kayak.
 Brenda is an active board and has worked primarily with our student scholarships program.
 "It is an honor and a pleasure to help empower these wonderful young people.”

 Andy is a farmer and teacher at the Lake Country Land School in Connorsville, Wisconsin.
 Andy was in Honduras with the PeaceCorps in the late 1990's and has continued to work with the same farmers since that time.
 He has deep friendships in Honduras, is fluent in Spanish and leads our work with the farmers there.

 Jody Slocum, Newsletter